SoftwareShenzheneer/serial_flasher/README.md

 Finally, this repository contains an Arduino project for the mastercontroller.
 This platform has been chosen so it's easy for anyone who reads this to modify and use for different microcontroller families.

+Feel free to copy and adjust this script to your needs.